-We are an enthusiastic team of guides that have been teaching, guiding and running fly fishing trips since 1994.
-In an industry full of part-timers and fly-by-nighters (thank youFacebook/Instagram!), we are full-time professionals who do nothing but teach, instruct and guide fly fishing 365 days a year.
+We are an enthusiastic and experienced team of fishing guides who have been teaching, guiding and conducting fly fishing trips since 1994.
+In an industry full of part-timers and fly-by-nighters, we are full-time professionals who do nothing but teach, instruct and guide; 365 days a year.

-We cater to fly fishers of all levels, from beginner to expert, and we run trips on all local rivers in the Eildon/Thornton/Alexandra/Buxton/Marysville areas.
-We are also expert drift boat guides, having run boats down the Goulburn River on a daily basis since 1994, as well as regularly taking people to the Swampy Plain and Tumut rivers in N.S.W.
+We cater to fly fishers of all levels, from beginner to expert, and we run trips on all rivers in the Eildon/Thornton/Alexandra/Buxton/Marysville areas.
+We are also drift boat guides, having run boats down the Goulburn River on a daily basis since 1994, and each of our guides can lay claim to 235+ days on the water each year.

-We are licensed to guide in New Zealand and we run trips to the South Island through the months of January, February and March each year.
-Further to this, we lead trips to Idaho-Montana, Patagonia, British Columbia, Los Roques and more.
-Our guides are also members of the PFIGA – the Professional Fishing Instructors and Guides Association of Australia, and we hold certificates in First Aid, Working with Children and Swiftwater Rescue.
+Our company is fully licensed to guide in New Zealand, and we run trips to the South Island in the months of January, February and March each year.
+Further to this, we lead trips to Idaho-Montana (USA), Patagonia (Argentina), British Columbia (Canada), and Los Roques (Venezuela).
+We are members of the PFIGA – the Professional Fishing Instructors and Guides Association of Australia, and we hold certificates in First Aid, Working with Children and Swiftwater Rescue.

-Our blog (this one you are on) has evolved from what was one of the first fly fishing websites in Australia back in 1996, to an ever-growing online resource for fly fishers.
-It is home to a large archive of fly tying instruction, technical articles, fishing reports and a lot more.
-We also have an online shop and we sell our own specialist fly patterns, many of which you won’t find elsewhere.
+Our website has evolved from what was one of the first fly fishing sites in Australia back in 1996, to an ever-expanding online resource for fly fishers.
+It is home to a large archive of content, including fly tying instruction, technical articles and fishing reports.

-2. Do I need to pay a deposit and what is your cancellation policy for guided trips?
+2. Do I need to pay a deposit for my guided trip, and what is your cancellation policy should I be unable to attend?

 We require a credit card to secure your booking and we make a 50% charge to it at the time of booking.
 Specialty trips i.e. NZ, Montana, Patagonia, have their own specific deposit requirements, which you can read on our booking / cancellation policy page.